The Scholars Program

 The scholarships will be administered by the Nelson Institute for Environmental Studies.
 Events related to the scholarship program will be organized by the Global Health Institute (GHI).

-In the 2019-2020 academic year, scholarships will be awarded to graduate and professional students who are currently working with faculty members engaged with GHI.
+In the 2020-2021 academic year, five scholarships will be awarded to graduate and professional students who are currently working with faculty members engaged with GHI.
 The recipients will provide input, help determine the current planetary health landscape at the university and support the development of the program.

-Applications for the 2020-2021 Planetary Health Graduate Scholarships will be open from February 1 to March 1, 2020.
-Six students and their advisors will be informed of acceptance by April 1, and awards will be formally later in the spring semester.
+Applications for the 2021-2022 Planetary Health Graduate Scholarships will be open from February 1 to March 1, 2021.
+Students and their advisors will be informed of acceptance by April 1, and awards will be formally later in the spring semester.

-The aim of the scholarship is to create community around the interdisciplinary concept of planetary health by creating a sohort of scholarship recipients and advisor working in the field.
+The aim of the scholarship is to create community around the interdisciplinary concept of planetary health by creating a cohort of scholarship recipients and advisor working in the field.